Cobliteam/docker-kafka/README.md

   in a cluster.
 - `KAFKA_PORT=9092`

-  Maps to Kafka's `port` setting.
+  Defines Kafka's port in the `listeners` setting.
   The port that the broker service listens on.
 You will need to explicitly publish a new port from container instances if you change this.
+- `KAFKA_ADVERTISED_PORT=9092`

+  Defines Kafka's port in the `advertised.listeners` setting.
+  The port that the broker service listens on.
+You will need to explicitly publish a new port from container instances if you change this.

 - `KAFKA_LISTENER_HOST_NAME=<container's hostname>`

-  Maps to Kafka's `advertised.host.name` setting.
+  Defines Kafka's hostname in the `listeners` setting.
   Kafka brokers gossip the list of brokers in the cluster to relieve producers from depending on a ZooKeeper library.
 This setting should reflect the address at which producers can reach the broker on the network, i.e. if you build a cluster consisting of multiple physical Docker hosts, you will need to set this to the hostname of the Docker *host's* interface where you forward the container `KAFKA_PORT`.
-- `KAFKA_ADVERTISED_PORT=9092`
+- `KAFKA_ADVERTISED_HOST_NAME=<container's hostname>`

-  As above, for the port part of the advertised address.
-Maps to Kafka's `advertised.port` setting.
-If you run multiple broker containers on a single Docker host and need them to be accessible externally, this should be set to the port that you forward to on the Docker host.
+  Defines Kafka's hostname in the `advertised.listeners` setting.
+  Kafka brokers gossip the list of brokers in the cluster to relieve producers from depending on a ZooKeeper library.
+This setting should reflect the address at which producers can reach the broker on the network, i.e. if you build a cluster consisting of multiple physical Docker hosts, you will need to set this to the hostname of the Docker *host's* interface where you forward the container `KAFKA_PORT`.
 - `KAFKA_DEFAULT_REPLICATION_FACTOR=1`

   Maps to Kafka's `default.replication.factor` setting.
 The default replication